 Year-over-Year compares a value for one period to the value for the same period the subsequent year.
-This period may be a month, a quarter or any other time span based on its appropriateness.
-Year-over-Year is a method of evaluating two or more measurable events wherein the results of one period is compared to the results in another period on an annualized basis.
-YOY helps to understand if a firm’s financial health is improving, worsening or static.
-For e.g. in newspapers, we frequently read that a brand’s profit has improved by some x% for the third quarter, on a YOY basis.
+This period may be a month, a quarter, or any other time span based on its appropriateness.
+Year-over-Year is a method of evaluating two or more measurable events wherein the results of one period are compared to the results in another period on an annualized basis.
+YOY helps to understand if a firm’s financial health is improving, worsening, or static.
+E.g., in newspapers, we frequently read that a brand’s profit has improved by some x% for the third quarter, on a YOY basis.

 Reasoning Behind Using Year-over-Year

 His sale for the Christmas month of December is bound to be greater than that of November.
-So, Adam’s wife suggested to him that he compares the sale of gift cards in the month of December the previous year to the gift cards sold in December this year.
+So, Adam’s wife suggested him to compare the sale of gift cards in the month of December the previous year to the gift cards sold in December this year.
 Doing this, Adam found out his sales figures for December are quite similar for both the years and that he needs to take some measures to grow his business – it’s not growing by itself.

 This is what YoY is all about.
 You compare the current performance of your business to the same time last year.
 In this way, you may be performing better than your previous months but are still going down because of the factor of seasonality involved in your business.